BedJet 3 Hands-On Review

 Our First Thoughts When Testing The BedJet 3

 Setting up the BedJet3 was fairly simple.
+However, I'd still recommend taking the time to go through the 30-page User Manual to understand how to set up and use the climate-controlling device.
 The product itself comes in 2 main pieces: the motor and the hose.
 The hose gets attached to your mattress, creating a highway for warmed or cooled air to enter your bed.

 The motor is plugged in and sits underneath your bed.

 The BedJet motor itself is incredibly quiet.
-Unless you're in turbo mode (which is mostly just for getting the bed warmed up, not extended use), you'll barely even notice the device is on apart from feeling the temperature difference.
+The only time my device made noise while running was when I switched it to turbo mode (which is mostly just for getting the bed warmed up, not extended use).
+Otherwise, I barely even noticed the device was on, apart from feeling the temperature difference.

 How The BedJet Works